 Suns To Sign Frank Kaminsky To Camp Deal

 The Suns are set to bring back free agent center Frank Kaminsky, his agency Priority Sports tweets.
-Per Gerald Bourguet of PHNX Sports (Twitter link), it’s a training camp deal.
+According to Gerald Bourguet of PHNX Sports (Twitter link), it’ll be a training camp deal.

 Exact terms of the agreement have yet to be divulged, but it is likely to at least have Exhibit 9 and potentially Exhibit 10 language.

-The 7-foot Wisconsin alum, a former 2015 lottery pick, enjoyed an eight-year NBA run before heading overseas in 2023/24.
+The seven-foot Wisconsin alum, a former 2015 lottery pick, enjoyed an eight-year NBA run before heading overseas in 2023/24.

 The 31-year-old spent 2023/24 with Serbian club Partizan Belgrade.

-The capped-out Suns have one opening on their 15-man standard roster, so if Kaminsky does impress he could earn an opportunity.
+The Suns have one opening on their 15-man standard roster, so if Kaminsky does impress he could earn an opportunity, though the team may want to leave that spot open for financial reasons, given its sizable projected tax bill.

-Phoenix could use a player with Kaminsky’s sharpshooting range to back up starting center Jusuf Nurkic and his newly-signed backup, Mason Plumlee.
-It remains to be seen whether or not Kaminsky’s defensive shortcomings may disincentivize the Suns from bringing him back.
+Phoenix could use a player with Kaminsky’s sharpshooting range to back up starting center Jusuf Nurkic and his newly signed backup, Mason Plumlee.
+It remains to be seen whether or not Kaminsky’s defensive shortcomings (and tax concerns) may disincentivize the Suns from bringing him back.